Affiliate Statement and a Caveat

 Types of Whole Grain Flour for Baking

 National Whole Grains Month is in September.
 Many people choose to use whole grains for baking.
-Every day, people search the internet for tips and recipes about baking.
-In fact, many of these want to know about baking with whole grain flour.
+Everyday, people search the internet for tips and recipes for baking.
+In fact, many of those want to know about baking with whole grain flour.
 The reason for this quest?
 Whole grains provide more flavor and complexity in the flavor.
 In fact, these whole grains come packed with essential nutrients lacking in the processed white flour commonly used.

 People often find solace and comfort in baking.
 With the internet, we easily find recipes online.
 Baking, in general, includes a lot of components.
 However, the main element remains flour.
 In this article, I list and explain the types of flour for baking.
 I also point out the best whole grains for baking.